awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 ## Alternative blue\-green upgrade technique<a name="AuroraMySQL.Upgrading.BlueGreenBlog"></a>

 In some situations, your top priority is to perform an immediate switchover from the old cluster to an upgraded one\.
 In such situations, you can use a multistep process that runs the old and new clusters side\-by\-side\.
 Here, you replicate data from the old cluster to the new one until you are ready for the new cluster to take over\.
-For details, see the blog post [Performing major version upgrades for Amazon Aurora MySQL with minimum downtime](http://aws.amazon.com/blogs/database/performing-major-version-upgrades-for-amazon-aurora-mysql-with-minimum-downtime/) on the AWS Database Blog\.
+For details, see [Using Amazon RDS Blue/Green Deployments for database updates](blue-green-deployments.md)\.